 I asked the Customer Service rep about the difference in these two and was told that the layers are the same for both mattresses and are considered the “Plush Fit.”
 The only difference is that the CSE is thicker.

-Sleep IQ Technology: When you compare the C-4 and CSE on Sleep Number’s website, it looks like Sleep IQ Technology is included with the CSE and an optional add-on with the C-4.
+Sleep IQ Technology: When people compare the C-4 and CSE on Sleep Number’s website, it looks like Sleep IQ Technology is included with the CSE and an optional add-on with the C-4.

 I double checked with Customer Service and can confirm that it’s not included in the price of either mattress.
 The rep told me, “ No, the CSE does not come standard with SleepIQ.
 Both the C-4and CSE prices are without SleepIQ included.
 SleepIQ is an additional $199.99 before tax and shipping.”

-Side sleepers will probably feel more comfortable with the CSE over the C-4.
+Side sleepers will probably feel more comfortable with the CSE over the C-4 because of the better pressure relief.

-I like to think of myself as a financially conscious person, so my first instinct would be to choose the C-4 model simply because it is the cheaper model.
+I like to think of myself as a financially conscious person, so my first instinct would be to choose the C-4 model simply because it is the more affordable model.

 There is a $300 price difference between the two models, and for that money, you are essentially getting a plusher mattress top and an extra ½” of comfort foam, which includes two additional spots that will contour to your body – lower back and feet.